 Arrests without charges filed and dismissed charges for violent, sexual, drug, and theft-related crimes can disqualify you just like criminal convictions if it is “more likely than not” they happened.

-For example: if you are arrested for assault, but you plead guilty to the lesser charge of disorderly conduct which is a misdemeanor, the state can still disqualify you if “more likely than not” an assault happened.
+For example: You are arrested for assault, but you plead guilty to the lesser charge of disorderly conduct so you only have a misdemeanor on your record.
+The state can still disqualify you if “more likely than not” an assault happened.